The role of a councillor

 • meetings of any external bodies that you have been asked to serve on eg voluntary organisations or public bodies

-We also recommend you read the LGA's councillor’s guide or PDF Guide.
+We also recommend you read the LGA’s becoming a councillor.

 Councillors' allowances